Normalizing Flows for Flexible Priors and Posteriors

-As we've seen, standard Variational Autoencoders rely on relatively simple distributional assumptions, typically Gaussian, for both the prior p(z) and the variational posterior qϕ(z∣x).
+Standard Variational Autoencoders rely on relatively simple distributional assumptions, typically Gaussian, for both the prior p(z) and the variational posterior qϕ(z∣x).
 While this choice ensures tractability, it can significantly cap the model's expressiveness.
 The true posterior p(z∣x) for complex data might exhibit multimodality or intricate dependencies between latent dimensions, far richer than a factorized Gaussian can capture.
-Similarly, forcing the aggregated posterior q(z)=∫qϕ(z∣x)pdata(x)dx to match a simple, fixed prior p(z) can restrict the model's capacity to learn nuanced representations and may contribute to issues like posterior collapse.
-Normalizing Flows (NFs) provide a powerful and principled method to construct more flexible, learnable probability distributions, enabling VAEs to overcome these limitations.
+Similarly, forcing the aggregated posterior q(z)=∫qϕ(z∣x)pdata(x)dx to match a simple, fixed prior p(z) can restrict the model's capacity to learn representations and may contribute to issues like posterior collapse.
+Normalizing Flows (NFs) provide an effective and principled method to construct more flexible, learnable probability distributions, enabling VAEs to overcome these limitations.

 At its core, a Normalizing Flow transforms a simple initial probability distribution p0(z0) (often termed the base distribution, typically a standard Gaussian N(0,I)) into a more complex target distribution pK(zK) by applying a sequence of K invertible and differentiable transformations f1,…,fK.